Wood-Tikchik State Park

 Wood-Tikchik State Park is a state park in the U.S. state of Alaska north of Dillingham.
 Over 1,600,000 acre (6,500 km^{2}) in area—about the size of the state of Delaware—, comprising more than half of all state park land in Alaska and 15% of the total state park land in the country.
-Despite being the second-largest state park in the nation (after the Adirondack State Park in New York), the park had no staff whatsoever for its first five years, and even now at times only a single ranger is in charge of patrolling the entire park, usually by aircraft.
+Despite being the largest state park in the nation, the park had no staff whatsoever for its first five years, and even now at times only a single ranger is in charge of patrolling the entire park, usually by aircraft.

 History

 Yup'ik people inhabited the area that is now the park for centuries before contact with Europeans.
 In 1818 a Russian expedition explored the area and its rivers and established a fur trading post in the area that remained active until the Alaska Purchase in 1867.
 The National Park Service at one point considered managing the area, but the Alaska State Legislature voted in 1978 to make it a state park.